 Small damage can spread quickly due to increased pressure on the windshield.
 Pressure can come from something as minor as going through a car wash or changes in temperature.

-Chips that are less than a few inches wide are repairable.
-But, if a chip expands into a crack, you may have to get the entire windshield replaced, which is much more costly than a simple repair.
+Small chips are repairable.
+But if a chip expands into a crack, you may have to get the entire windshield replaced, which is much more costly than a simple repair

 Keep in mind that small damage can spread quickly, reduce visibility, and lead to unsafe driving conditions.
 It’s best to address small breaks before they become larger issues.